 About Our Camp

-June 2019 marks our eighth summer running Kaytanat Ivrit, our Hebrew language immersion day camp.
+June 2020 marks our ninth summer running Kaytanat Ivrit, our Hebrew language immersion day camp.
 Our camp encompasses all the typical activities of a regular day camp, but in an immersive, Hebrew environment.

 Our Program: The Immersion Model